Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

 Using the adjunction formula~\eqref{E:adjunction}, we can write this as

 We are interested in the structure of the smooth part~$\calC_s^\smooth$ of the special fiber.
 It is the union of the components of multiplicity~$1$ minus their singular points and the points where they meet other components.
-We have already seen that there can be at most~$2g-2$ such components with $\Gamma \cdot W > 0$.
-The remaining components are $(-2)$-curves of multiplicity~$1$, so by~\eqref{E:GammaW} the total intersection number with other components is~$2$.
-There are four cases for such a component~$\Gamma$. \begin{enumerate}[(1)] \item $\Gamma$ meets two components of multiplicity~$1$ in two distinct points.
-Then $\Gamma$ is part of a maximal \emph{chain} of such components that connects two components of multiplicity~$1$ (which can be identical) that are not $(-2)$-curves. \item $\Gamma$ meets a component of multiplicity~$2$ in one point. \item $\Gamma$ meets two components of multiplicity~$1$ in the same point. \item $\Gamma$ meets a component of multiplicity~$1$ in one point with intersection multiplicity~$2$. \end{enumerate} In the latter three cases, the corresponding component of~$\calC_s^\smooth$ is isomorphic to~$\Aff^1$.
-We will call such components of~$\calC$ simply \emph{$\Aff^1$-components}.
+We have already seen that there can be at most~$2g-2$ components~$\Gamma$ of multiplicity~$1$ and with $\Gamma \cdot W > 0$.
+The remaining components of~$\calC_s^\smooth$ are $(-2)$-curves of multiplicity~$1$, so by~\eqref{E:GammaW} the total intersection number with other components is~$2$.
+We note that not all components of~$\calC_s$ can be $(-2)$-curves, since then \hbox{$2g-2 = W \cdot \calC_s$} would vanish, contradicting the assumption $g \ge 2$.
+This implies that there cannot be three $(-2)$-curves of multiplicity~$1$ meeting in one point or two meeting in one point with intersection multiplicity~$2$, since in these cases there could be no other components.
+There are therefore the following possibilities for how a $(-2)$-curve~$\Gamma$ of multiplicity~$1$ can meet other components. \begin{enumerate}[(1)] \item $\Gamma$ meets two components of multiplicity~$1$ in two distinct points.
+Then $\Gamma$ is part of a maximal \emph{chain} of such components that connects two components of multiplicity~$1$ (which can be identical) that are not $(-2)$-curves. \item $\Gamma$ meets a component of multiplicity~$2$ in one point. \item $\Gamma$ meets two components $\Gamma'$, $\Gamma''$ of multiplicity~$1$ in the same point such that \begin{enumerate}[(\ref{case3}a)] \item either none of $\Gamma'$, $\Gamma''$ is a $(-2)$-curve, or \item $\Gamma'$ is a $(-2)$-curve, but $\Gamma''$ is not. \end{enumerate} \item $\Gamma$ meets a component of multiplicity~$1$, which is not a $(-2)$-curve, in one point with intersection multiplicity~$2$. \end{enumerate} In cases \eqref{case2} to~\eqref{case4}, $\Gamma \cap \calC_s^\smooth$ is isomorphic to~$\Aff^1$.
+We will call such components of~$\calC_{s}$ simply \emph{$\Aff^1$-components}.

-Artin and Winters~\cite{ArtinWinters}*{Theorem~1.6} show that there are only finitely many different `types' of fixed genus up to an equivalence that ignores the lengths of chains (also of higher multiplicity) as above.
-This implies that there must be bounds that depend only on~$g$ for the number of (maximal) chains and for the number of $\Aff^1$-components.
+In general, there can also be chains consisting of $(-2)$-curves of higher (constant) multiplicity.
+They do not form part of~$\calC_s^\smooth$, so they are not of interest for our purposes.
+Artin and Winters~\cite{ArtinWinters}*{Theorem~1.6} show that there are only finitely many different `types' of fixed genus up to an equivalence that ignores the lengths of chains of any multiplicity as above.
+This implies in particular that there must be bounds that depend only on~$g$ for the number of (maximal) chains of $(-2)$-curves of multiplicity~$1$ and for the number of $\Aff^1$-components.
 The following result gives explicit and optimal such bounds.